 Lastolite Trigrip Reflector 75cm Sunlite/Soft Silver

-If I’m shooting solo, my go to reflector is the Lastolite Trigrip Reflector 75cm Sunlite/Soft Silver.
+If I’m photographing solo, my go to photography reflector is the Lastolite Trigrip Reflector 75cm Sunlite/Soft Silver.
 There are other sizes, but I find the 75cm one gives me the best combination of size and ease for holding.

-The trigrip is particularly useful when shooting solo as I can hold the reflector in one hand and the camera in the other.
-Well, I have a workaround to be able to do this, which I’ll mention in a moment.
+The trigrip reflector is particularly useful when shooting solo as I can hold the reflector in one hand and the camera in the other.
+I have a workaround to be able to do this, which I’ll mention in a moment.

 Interfit 5-in-1 82cm (32 inch) Reflector